mellaadaktary/assignment3/README.md

 systemd-analyze verify generate_index.service
 ```
 if this returns nothing then it means that you are good

+always run `sudo systemctl daemon-reload `when you make changes to your service file or timer file, since it lets the system know that changes of been made and to reload.

 we want to make sure our script works so we will run:
 ```bash